Skip to content

 For pod users, your pod will finish any currently running temporary basal rate and then revert back to your scheduled basal rate.
 Without a phone or RileyLink, however, you will not be able to affect any pod use; no basal change, suspend, cancel, or bolus.
 To do anything other than let basals continue, you will need to take action depending on the situation.

 • Lost RileyLink only: You can replace your missing RileyLink with one from your backup supplies.
 No problem to switch out to a different Rileylink mid-pod session.
 If you don't have a backup RileyLink to use, then you will need to remove the pod and put on a new pod paired with your PDM until you can get a new RileyLink.
 In the interim, you are still getting basal from the pod.
 If you are taking bolus insulin via injection, just add it to Apple Health under insulin.
-Loop will read it and keep making predictions for you.
+The Loop app will read it and keep making predictions for you.
 Once you inject, then add the carbs that go with that injection into Loop.

-• Lost iPhone only: You will need to remove the pod and put on a new pod paired with your PDM until you can get a new phone and Loop app built onto it.
+• Lost iPhone only: You will need to remove the pod and put on a new pod paired with your PDM or a backup phone (with a copy of the Loop app on it).
+You cannot use the old pod with a new device.
 In the interim, the pod will continue to deliver your scheduled basal until the pod reaches 80 hours.
-See Updating FAQs for New Phone for more information.
+See New Phone for more information.

 • Lost both RileyLink and phone: You're having a really bad day.
 You'll need a hug and to follow the same directions as if you lost the phone as shown in the bullet above.